Zaltarba/blog/_posts/2024-09-23-BitcoinVolatility-2.md

 ## Introduction

 In our [last post](https://zaltarba.github.io/blog/BitcoinVolatility-1/), we discussed the Exponentially Weighted Moving Average (EWMA) method for estimating Bitcoin’s volatility.
 We used historical data from Binance and implemented the EWMA model to track volatility.
-In this post, we’ll take it a step further by introducing the **GARCH** model, a more sophisticated method used to estimate but also forecast volatility.
+To fetch the data, check out this [previous post](https://zaltarba.github.io/blog/DataBaseCreation/), where we explored how to use the Binance API.
+This time we’ll take it a step further by introducing the **GARCH** model, a more sophisticated method used to estimate but also forecast volatility.
 Let’s dive in!

 ## Motivations